IHTSDO/snomed-boot/README.md

 # Snomed Boot
-A Java framework for loading SNOMED CT components and reference set members from RF2 into memory, a database (or anything) via factory methods.
+An extensible Java framework for loading SNOMED CT RF2 content into any implementation.

 ## Key Features
+- Extensible factory based design
+- Supports component streaming for better overall performance and less pressure on memory
-- Highly extensible
+- Multithreaded
-- Loading Profiles - only get the components or refsets you are interested in.
+  - Concepts load first
+  - Then Relationships and Descriptions load in parallel
-- Multithreaded - concepts load first, then relationships and descriptions in parallel, then all reference set memebers in parallel.
+  - Then all reference set memebers in parallel.
+- Loading Profiles allow content to be filtered
+  - by content type
+  - by reference set filename pattern
+  - by reference set identifier

 ## Component Factories
 This project is oriented around the ComponentFactory and HistoryAwareComponentFactory.
 These interfaces allow a factory implementation to recieve the properties of every component and member.
 The HistoryAwareComponentFactory is useful when loading full files containing more than one release.

-### Memory Factory Implementation
+## In-Memory Implementation
-The default factory implementation targets memory.
+The default factory implementation loads content into memory.
 It builds a map of concepts with their descriptions and relationships connected.
 This is an extremely fast way to get hold the transitive closure for every concept.
 ```java
 // Create release importer
 ReleaseImporter releaseImporter = new ReleaseImporter();